CRBS/Panfish/design/TechnicalSpec.md

 Overview
 ========

-Panfish is a set of applications that enable Grid Engine serial jobs to be run on remote clusters.
+Panfish is a set of applications that enable Open Grid Engine serial jobs to be run on remote clusters.

 This specification will discuss the Panfish technical implementation.